Infixo/WWR-UITweaks/README.md

 - InfoUI
   - (0.4) Improved vehicles tooltips.
   - (0.6) Button to close all floating windows at once (0.10) and specific types.
+  - (0.11) Main bar displays operating profit.
+Toggle to balance with ctrl-click.
+  - (0.11) Vehicles tooltip shows number of acquired vehicles from each company.

 - (0.8) Vehicle tooltip has info about its hub and location on the route.
 - (0.10) CitiesGrown closes with ctrl+click and displays info about new destinations.
+- (0.11) Destinations changed notification uses colors to mark connected cities.

 ### Explorers (new columns)
 - Countries.
-Average city level, how many cities are not connected to any lines.
+Average city level, how many cities are not connected to any lines, (0.11) trusted company.
 - Cities.
   - Indirect capacity, biggest crowd, fulfillment, trust, buildings.
-  - (0.2) Filters and counters for city features and buildings.
+  - (0.2, 0.11) Filters and counters for city features and buildings.
   - (0.3) Number of unfulfilled destinations.
 - Lines.
   - Num of cities, total length, (0.10) quarter throughput, (0.4) evaluation flag.